Ecommerce personalization: How (and why) to get started now + 12 real brand examples

 Athena Club is known for their razors, but they offer a variety of hygiene products.
 For this Google search ad, however, they waste no time showing shoppers their larger product catalog.

 They recognize that people who are searching “razor subscription” have a high intent to purchase exactly that Instead of wasting time by sending them to the home page, they land you on the subscription page.

-Personalizing the collection page based on an SMS campaign
+Brand example of personalizing the collection page based on an SMS campaign

 Dagne Dover has seen 12,000% return on investment with SMS marketing, which is partially due to their deep understanding of the intent of consumers coming through the channel and interacting with various campaigns.

 The leather accessories brand recently sent out text notifications promoting their Leather + Signature sale.
 Subscribers who clicked through the text were conveniently met with a collection page that included all of the items from the Signature Leather Refresh sale.